exercism/r/docs/INSTALLATION.md

 install.packages("testthat")
 ```

-While it is unlikely that you will _need_ to install packages to solve the exercism problems, you may want to bring in a general-purpose utility packages like [`tidyverse`](https://github.com/tidyverse/tidyverse) that suit your programming style.
+While it is unlikely that you will _need_ to install packages to solve the exercism problems, you may want to bring in a general-purpose utility package like [`tidyverse`](https://github.com/tidyverse/tidyverse) that suit your programming style.
 To install and load a package like `tidyverse`:

 ```{R}
 install.packages("tidyverse")